-2009-2010 was a survival year, due to severe State funding cuts, while maintaining GSSM's required excellence, expanding privately funded initiatives and setting the stage for growth.
-Private grant support is increasing is being maintained with hundreds of S.C. companies joining GSSM as partners through the GSSM Foundation.
+2011-2012 was a transition year from survival-mode to providing more opportunities and return on investment by moving aggressively toward increasing the size of the student body.
+Private grant support is increasing with hundreds of S.C. companies joining GSSM as partners through the GSSM Foundation.

-Through waves of various budget reductions, GSSM strives to maintain all functional areas as reflected in our performance statistics.
-However, with no increase in operating funds for growth on the horizon, all options for increasing the number of residential students have been delayed.
+Through waves of various budget reductions, GSSM strives to maintain all functional areas as reflected in our performance statistics - until base recurring funding could be restored.
 Several additional data points/trends continue:

-- No lawsuits against agency (ever). - GSSM works with and meets EOC reporting requirements (Report Card, EIA). - GSSM works with BCB reporting requirements (Budgeting, Activity Inventory, Permanent Improvement Project process, etc.) - GSSM has addressed recent budget cuts while maintaining quality.
+- No lawsuits against agency (ever). - GSSM works with and meets EOC reporting requirements (Report Card, EIA). - GSSM works with BCB reporting requirements (Budgeting, Activity Inventory, Permanent Improvement Project process, etc.) - GSSM has managed recent budget cuts while maintaining quality and laying a positive foundation for growth, with 2011-2012 being the pivotal growth transition year.

 Partnerships with Business and Industry continue at a high level, through its Foundation.
-Business partners (including GOOGLE, Toyota, Roche, Blue/Cross & Blue Shield, AT&T, Sonoco, and many others, please visit www.scgssm.org) support the school both financially and with program support such as communication enhancement, research sites and providing mentor opportunities.
+Business partners (including GOOGLE, Toyota, Greenville Hospitals System, Roche, Blue/Cross & Blue Shield, AT&T, Sonoco, and many others, please visit www.scgssm.org) support the school both financially and with program support such as communication enhancement, research sites and providing mentor opportunities.
 This increase reflects the awareness that the results GSSM is achieving in advanced education directly impact the economic competitiveness of South Carolina.
 Trend over time: growing.

-The overall trend for future state funding requires continued frugality, but with our building now complete, GSSM seeks the operating support over a three-year period to fund more than doubling the size of the residential program and greatly expanding educational outreach participation.
+The overall trend for future state funding requires continued frugality, but with our building now complete, GSSM obtained in 2011-2012 the operating support over a three-year period to fund more than doubling the size of the residential program and greatly expand educational outreach participation.